domRiddle/ASF/Setting-up.md

 - `libstdc++6` (`libstdc++`)
 - `zlib1g` (`zlib`)

-At least a few of those should be already natively available on your system (such as `zlib1g` that is required in almost every Linux distro nowadays).
+At least a few of those should be already natively available on your system.
+The minimal installation of Debian stable required only `libicu63`.

 #### **[OS X](https://docs.microsoft.com/dotnet/core/install/macos)**:
 - None for now, but you should have latest version of OS X installed, at least 10.13+